Tribler/tribler/doc/Building Tribler on Windows.md

 * The git command tools (version 2.7.0) are required to fetch the latest release information.
 These can be downloaded from [here](https://git-scm.com/download/win).
 * Py2Exe (0.6.9), a tool to create an executeable from python files.
 Grab the latest version [here](http://sourceforge.net/projects/py2exe/files/py2exe/).
 * The builder needs to find all packages that are required by Tribler so make sure you can run Tribler on your machine and that there are no missing dependencies.
-* Nullsoft Scriptable Install System (NSIS) (version 3.0b3) is a script-driven Installer authoring tool for Microsoft Windows with minimal overhead.
+* Nullsoft Scriptable Install System (NSIS) (version 2.5.0) is a script-driven Installer authoring tool for Microsoft Windows with minimal overhead.
 It can be downloaded [here](http://nsis.sourceforge.net/Download).
+We selected version 2.5 as the uninstall functions were not called properly in 3.03b.
 * Three plugins are required.The UAC plugin is the first.
 This can be downloaded from [here](http://nsis.sourceforge.net/UAC_plug-in) (version 0.2.4c).
 How to install a plugin can be found [here](http://nsis.sourceforge.net/How_can_I_install_a_plugin).
 * The second plugin that is needed is AccessControl plug-in (version 1.0.8.1).
 It can be downloaded [here](http://nsis.sourceforge.net/AccessControl_plug-in).
 * The third plugin required is NSIS Simple Firewall Plugin (version 1.2.0).
 You can download it [here](http://nsis.sourceforge.net/NSIS_Simple_Firewall_Plugin).
+* The fourth plugin needed is NSProcess (Version 1.6.7), which can be downloaded [here](http://nsis.sourceforge.net/NsProcess_plugin).
 * A version of Microsoft Visual Studio should be installed (we use 2012), but make sure you do not have the build-tools only.
 The full (community) edition can be downloaded [here](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx).

 # Building & Packaging Tribler